Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces

 Notice that the wall-crossing transformations in \eqref{eqn:wctrans} preserve $\frac{dz_1}{z_1}\wedge \frac{dz_2}{z_2}$ and are exactly of the form \eqref{formula: wc}.
 Therefore, one can form a scattering diagram $\mathfrak{D}^{LF}$ by taking the ray/lines to be the loci parametrizing the fibres bounding holomorphic discs of Maslov index zero, which will be affine with respect to the complex affine structure on the base.
 The corresponding wall function is taken to be $f_{\gamma}$ in \eqref{eqn:wctrans}.
 Given a loop in the base, the composition of $f_\ast$ \eqref{eqn:fastbbb} for each wall that the loop goes across is simply the path-ordered product of the scattering diagram $\mathfrak{D}^{LF}$.
 Therefore, $\mathfrak{D}^{LF}$ is consistent from (2) of Lemma \ref{wall-crossing} provided the absence of negative Maslov discs.
-See \cite{L8} for more details.
-The precise statement is given as follows.

-\begin{theorem} \cite[Theorem 4.16]{L8} Let $(X,\omega)$ be a symplectic manifold of dimension $4$ and let $J$ be a tamed almost complex structure.
-Assume that $X'\subseteq X$ with $X'\rightarrow B$ be a Lagrangian fibration such that \begin{enumerate} \item there are no singular fibres over $B$; \item there exists an affine structure on $B$ such that the loci of fibres bounding holomorphic discs in a fixed class (up to parallel transport) are constrained in an affine line; \item the moduli space $\mathcal{M}(X,L,\gamma;J)$ of stable discs is compact for a fibre $L$ of $X'\rightarrow B$ and $\gamma\in H_2(X,L)$; \item no fibres bound $J$-holomorphic discs of negative Maslov index. \end{enumerate} Then there exists a consistent scattering diagram $\mathfrak{D}^{LF}$ on $B$ constructed from pseudo-isotopies between fibres. \end{theorem} In terms of calculation, when a new wall is produced by the collision of walls, the new walls and wall functions can thus be captured by (2) of Lemma \ref{wall-crossing} together with the so-called Kontsevich-Soibelman lemma (see e.g. \cite[Theorem 6]{KS1}).
+See \cite{L8} for more details of the proof.
+The precise statement is given as follows. \begin{theorem} \cite[Theorem 4.16]{L8} Let $(X,\omega)$ be a symplectic Calabi-Yau manifold of dimension $4$ and let $J$ be a tamed almost complex structure.
+Assume that $X'\subseteq X$ with $X'\rightarrow B$ be a Lagrangian fibration such that \begin{enumerate} \item there are no singular fibres over $B$; \item there exists an affine structure on $B$ such that the loci of fibres bounding holomorphic discs of Maslov index zero in a fixed class (up to parallel transport) are constrained in an affine line; \item the moduli space $\mathcal{M}(X,L,\gamma;J)$ of stable discs is compact for a fibre $L$ of $X'\rightarrow B$ and $\gamma\in H_2(X,L)$; \item no fibres bound $J$-holomorphic discs of negative Maslov index. \end{enumerate} Then there exists a consistent scattering diagram $\mathfrak{D}^{LF}$ on $B$ constructed from pseudo-isotopies between fibres. \end{theorem} In terms of calculation, when a new wall is produced by the collision of walls, the new walls and wall functions can thus be captured by (2) of Lemma \ref{wall-crossing} together with the so-called Kontsevich-Soibelman lemma (see e.g. \cite[Theorem 6]{KS1}).